When You Awake: Lyrics and music

 Rick Danko sings the lead vocal.
-Manuel plays drums on this song.
 Robertson plays a Merle Travis-sounding riff on guitar, Levon Helm plays acoustic guitar, and Garth Hudson and Manuel play organ and drums respectively in a ragtime style.
 Robertson has said that the guitar part was made up of combinations of notes that were not real chords.
 As a result, the melody didn't sound good when translated to piano, which is why Manuel, normally the group's pianist, moved to drums.
 Associated Press writer Mary Campbell heard an influence from Bob Dylan's music in "the way the tune moves forward."

 Reception

 Critics are divided on the merits of the song.
 Allmusic critic Thomas Ward considers it "one of the lesser songs" on The Band and considers some of the lyrics "trite" and the melody "rather unengaging (although not unattractive)."
 Ward compares it unfavorably to another Manuel-Robertson song on The Band, "Whispering Pines."
 Hoskyns calls it "engaging," particularly praising Danko's "folksy vocal."
 Billboard Magazine regarded the song as one of The Band's "most haunting ballads."
 Billboard described Danko's vocal performance as "potent."
 Band biographer Peter Viney describes it as "a strange song in that it breaks up the full blast Americana of the three preceding tracks [on The Band] and the following one.
 Listen to it again, and it hardly sounds like any kind of rock song at all.
 Like all their best tracks you grab images as you relisten but you're hard put to connect these images together."
 DeRiso praises how Danko's vocal provides "more than simple emotion, as he climbs to impossible heights, then storms back down with the greatest of ease, but also real insight and no small amount of wit."

 "When You Awake" appeared on several of the Band's compilation albums.
 It appeared as one of the bonus tracks on the 1995 reissue of The Best of the Band.
 It also appeared on the box set A Musical History.